Ganarew: Geography

 Ganarew is located in the far south of Herefordshire, just across the border from Wales.
 Ganarew is located about 2 mi from Monmouth and 8 mi from Ross-on-Wye.
 The River Wye flows to the southeast of the village.
 Little Doward and Great Doward lie to the east.
 Woods in the area include Sanger Wood, Millennium Wood, Hazel Wood and Goldsmith's Wood to the south.

 Notable landmarks

 Church of St Swithin

 The parish church, which is within the Church of England Diocese of Hereford, is dedicated to St Swithin.
 A Grade II listed building, it was rebuilt in about 1850 by John Prichard.
 The graveyard contains a Gothic pinnacle memorial to the Bannerman family who lived nearby at Wyastone Leys.

 Ganarew Manor

-The manor dates from the 17th century, with mid 19th and early 20th century alterations.
+The manor dates from the 17th century, with mid-19th and early-20th-century alterations.
 The house is of stone with a slate roof, the 20th century extensions including a two-storey block with a bay window and a gabled porch.
-The manor is the home of Sir Colin Sheperd, former Member of Parliament for Hereford and is a Grade II listed building.
+The manor was the home of Sir Colin Sheperd, former Member of Parliament for Hereford and is a Grade II listed building.
 The gate to the manor, with accompanying piers, is also a Grade II listed structure.